 Member benefits include:

-Biotropica: The official journal of the ATBC with an ISI-ranking of 2.082 (2013).
+Biotropica: The official journal of the ATBC with an Impact Factor of 2.082 (2013).
 Free access and free page charges for articles.
 With online submission of manuscripts, publication is faster than ever!

 Discounts for attending ATBC Annual Meetings: Annual meetings feature numerous symposia on cutting-edge topics and exciting post-conference field trips.